scalp42/site-iancooper/posts/print-a-pdf-from-c-sharp.md

 Recently, a colleague of mine was wondering how to print a PDF file to a specified print queue from a .NET application.
-Some digging around produced [this document](http://partners.adobe.com/public/developer/en/acrobat/sdk/pdf/intro_to_sdk/DeveloperFAQ.pdf) which includes, on page 27, the command-line option to the Acrobat and Acrobat Reader executables.
+Some digging around produced [this document](http://partners.adobe.com/public/developer/en/acrobat/sdk/pdf/intro_to_sdk/DeveloperFAQ.pdf) which includes, on page 27, the command-line parameters to the Acrobat and Acrobat Reader executables.
+We use the `/t` parameter to send a document to a specified Windows printer queue, along with `/h` to start minimized and `/s` to skip the splash screen (I believe that this would apply only to Acrobat).
+Once the document is sent to the print queue, the application automatically closes.

     #cs
     /// &lt;summary&gt;